Are you an “outlaw” club?

 What are the membership requirements?

-There are some intangible criteria we look for and discuss with every Prospect, but as for written requirements you must meet the following:
+There are some criteria we look for and discuss with every person interested in joining, but here are some initial requirements you will need to meet:

-- Have unrestricted access to and ride a cruiser, bagger or similar style motorcycle with over 1,000 cc engine;
+- Ride a cruiser, bagger or similar style motorcycle with an engine displacement measure more than 1,000 CCs;

-- Agree to learn, adapt to, and abide by CVMC culture, doctrine, expectations, and lawful verbal instructions from the command team;
+- Show you are able to learn, abide by and carry forward CVMC culture, doctrine, expectations, and lawful verbal instructions from the command team;